GeorgyMakarov/discrete_event_sim/readme.md

 ### Executive summary

 Project shows how to use `simmer` package in R to simulate discrete events.
-Discrete events simulation is helpful in management of services and/or industrial manufacturing companies with serial production process.
+Discrete event simulation is helpful in management of services and/or industrial manufacturing companies with serial production process.
 This project consists of **3** parts.